kyoheiu/feu/README.md

 _Currently, `~` is not allowed in the config file, so you have to write like `/home/user/...`._

-At the launch, feu sorts the binary list by the number of execution, so the top of the list should be the app you call the most.
+At the launch, feu sorts the binary list by the number of execution, so the top of the list should be the app you've called the most.
 The execution history will be automatically saved as `HashMap<(String, usize)>` in `~/.config/feu/.history` (which is also JSON format).

 ```